 1. School transport options

-Childcare: If you use a childminder they may be able take your child to school, or pick them up.
-If they’re close to school they may walk or drive your child there.
+- childcare - A childminder they may be able take your child to school, or pick them up

-Parent and community schemes: Your school PTA may help you to see if there is interest in contracting your own transport through a local operator.
-‘Walking buses’ that use parents as volunteers to pick up children, walk them to school and take them home may work for some groups of parents.
+- parent and community schemes - Your school PTA may help to see if there is interest in contracting your own transport or arranging ‘Walking buses’

 - car share - Setting up a lift scheme for parents to car-share may be an option, or consider using a car share app like Liftshare